OccultSlolem/OccultSlolem/README.md

 # 👋👋👋 Welcome to my profile
-### My reume can be found in the pinned Resume-LaTeX repository
+### My resume can be found in the pinned Resume-LaTeX repository

 <br><br>